aurae-runtime/aurae-legacy/README.md

 ## Empty Loop Architecture

+> Everything and nothing all at once.

 Minimal scope for `auraed` which runs as PID 1 on a Linux kernel and will ultimately replace `systemd`.

 For reliability purposes `auraed` will *always* start.
 However without TLS certificate material in place and registered with the daemon it will be an empty loop.

-Additionally after `auraed` has registered certificate material it will, by default, do nothing other than expose its registered endpoints over gRPC on a Unix Domain Socket.
+Additionally, after `auraed` has registered certificate material it will, by default, do nothing other than expose its registered endpoints over gRPC on a Unix Domain Socket.

 We only have 2 primary flags, that have reasonable defaults.